christophersbarrett/mulberry-wiki/Javascript-API.md

 ### mulberry.jsonp(url)

-The `toura.jsonp` method returns a promise.
+The `mulberry.jsonp` method returns a promise.
 It can take one or two arguments.

 - In the two-argument case, it should be passed a URL as the first argument, and a config object as the second argument.
 The config argument can have the standard Dojo XHR config properties.
 - In the one-argument case, the sole argument can be: